‘Conan Exiles’ On Xbox One Will Allow Private Server Rental In Game, Nudity Addressed For Console Release

 Funcom announced details for the Xbox One Game Preview launch of Conan Exiles on Friday.
-The price of the game is finally set and Creative Director Joel Bylos and Community Manager Jens Erik also revealed other important tidbits of information during a Mixer livestream, like how the open-world survival game will handle private servers and nudity.
+The price of the game is finally set, and Creative Director Joel Bylos and Community Manager Jens Erik also revealed other important tidbits of information during a Mixer livestream, including how the open-world survival game will handle private servers and nudity.

-Conan Exiles is set for a Wednesday, August 16 launch into the Xbox One Game Preview program at a price of $34.99 USD.
-The game will be available in 39 countries at launch with the pricing customized to the local currency, per Funcom’s press release.
+Conan Exiles is set for a Wednesday, August 16 launch on the Xbox One Game Preview program at a price of $34.99 USD.
+The game will be available in 39 countries at launch, with the pricing customized to the local currency, per Funcom’s press release.
 This will include the free Frozen North expansion that adds 70 percent more landmass to the game, plus new mechanics, items, enemies, monsters, and more.

 The exact launch time has not been announced, however.
 This is controlled by the Xbox team at Microsoft and is not in the hands of Funcom.